Daaanieell/UI-Research-WS-2/README.md

 ---
 ### 💰 Step 3 & 4
-HealthBar and Floating Name Tutorial.
+Health bar and floating Name Tutorial.

 1. Right-Click on your 'Assets' folder, click on 'Create', click on 'UI Toolkit' and finally on UI Document.
 Open the created file, it should open it automatically in the UI Builder.
 You will know this has worked if the newly opened page says 'UI Builder' at the top!
 2. (Still inside the UI Builder) In the Hierarchy on the left, drag a Visual Element in (which you can find in the Containers section inside the Library, under the Hierarchy) Also drag a label (under controls) in as a child of the Visual Element.
 Then drag a progressbar (also under controls) in as a child of the Visual Element.
 3. Rename 'Label' to 'nameLabel' and 'ProgressBar' to 'healthBar'.
 4. Click on the + sign in the Stylesheet section in the top left of your screen to create a new uss (Unity Style Sheet) and give it the same name as the UI Document.
 5. Click on the 'Add new selector...' field (under Stylesheet) to add classes, these classes can then be customized so that every progressbar looks the same.
 You can also add new classes by clicking on a Visual Element in the Hiearchy and then click on 'Add Style Class To List' under the Stylesheet on the right side of your screen in the Inspector.
-6. You can now design the health-bar and give it name you prefer, you can even design it by opening up the uss-file inside your editor of choice and edit it there. (like CSS)
+6. You can now design the health bar and give it name you prefer, you can even design it by opening up the uss-file inside your editor of choice and edit it there. (like CSS)
-7. After you're satisfied with your work on the beautiful health-bar you have created, right-click in your Assets folder, click on 'Create', click on 'UI Toolkit' and finally on 'Panel Setting Asset', inside the inspector, under 'Render Mode' choose 'World Space'.
+7. After you're satisfied with your work on the beautiful health bar you have created, right-click in your Assets folder, click on 'Create', click on 'UI Toolkit' and finally on 'Panel Setting Asset', inside the inspector, under 'Render Mode' choose 'World Space'.
 8. Now add an empty GameObject to the NPC, right-click on the newly create GameObject and click on Add Component, click on UI Document.
 Now you can add the Panel Settings the UXML file.
 Afterwards a new panel will appear under the fields, here in Size Mode you set it to Dynamic.
-9. You will now have a health-bar and a name above the player, good job!
-To get some actual logic for the health-bar you will need a health-bar script!
+9. You will now have a health bar and a name above the player, good job!
+To get some actual logic for the health bar you will need a health bar script.
 Create a new script and add this script to the (empty) GameObject, don't worry this one is on us:

 ```c#
 using UnityEditor;